lord-blueberry/p9-distributed-reconstruction/README.md

 ## Windows setup of the development environment
 Install/Download the following:
 * Install Visual Studio (Community).
-Install with .Net Core Cross Platform development
+Install with .Net Core Cross Platform development.
+If a visual studio is already installed, make sure it is up-to-date.
 * Install FitsViewer, for example [DS9](http://ds9.si.edu/site/Download.html) (Images are written as FITS files)
 * Git clone (or download) project to your system.
 * Download the p9-data folder to your system.